nur1popcorn/Irrlicht/README.md

 ### Modules

-Modules are the different kinds of cheats that you can enable.
+Modules are the different kinds of cheats that can be enabled.

 ```java
 @ModuleInfo(name = "Speed",